 Our work is guided by the principles of Healthy Communities:

-- A broad definition of health that goes beyond the absence of disease to address root cause issues in communities;
+- We believe that health goes beyond the absence of disease.
+We seek to address root cause issues in communities;

-- A collaborative, consensus-based approach to problem-solving that involves a diverse group of people from the community;
+- Use a collaborative, consensus-based approach to problem-solving involving a diverse group of community members;

-- An assets approach that defines people and relationships based on their skills and abilities rather than their needs and deficits;
+- Take an asset approach that defines people and relationships based on their skills and abilities rather than their needs and deficits;

-- Addressing our challenging at a broad systems level rather than doing another short-term, low impact project;
+- Address challenges at broad systems levels rather than doing short-term, low impact projects;

-- Realizing shared community values and projecting those values into a compelling vision of the future;
+- Our goal is to realize shared community values and project those values into a compelling vision of the future;

 Malden Community Health Improvement recognizes that health is greatly influenced by many things around us, including social, economic, political, and environmental factors as well as our own behaviors.

-We support community coalitions that work on issues which affect health and quality of life such as substance abuse prevention, youth development, youth health and wellbeing, HIV/AIDS Prevention, nutrition and physical activity promotion, and environmental change and improvement.
+Support community coalitions to help improve health and quality of life in Malden, such as substance abuse prevention, youth development, youth health and wellbeing, HIV/AIDS prevention, nutrition and physical activity promotion, and environmental change and improvement.

-Since its inception in late 2007, Malden Community Health Improvement has been collaborated with coalitions and task forces, the Malden Public Schools, as well as with local government agencies.
-Malden Community Health improvement has collaborated in grant preparations to increase the capacity of local agencies to meet identified needs.
-Major efforts have included leading a joint effort to better understand and address acculturation-related stress among the Chinese American population, coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.
+Since 2007, Malden Community Health Improvement has collaborated with coalitions and task forces, the Malden Public Schools, as well as with local government agencies.
+This includes grant preparations to increase the capacity of local agencies to meet identified needs.
+Major efforts have also included leading a joint effort to better understand and address acculturation-related stress among the Chinese American population, and coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.